 Quitting Nicotine: What to Expect and How to Make it Easier

 The World Health Organization defines withdrawal syndrome as a collection of symptoms of various types and with varying degrees of severity that occur when someone stops using a psychoactive substance that they’ve taken for a long period of time or in high doses.
-The WHO indicates that withdrawal syndrome for any given substance is the defining characteristic of a dependence on that substance.
+The WHO indicates that withdrawal syndrome for any given substance is the defining characteristic of dependence on that substance.

 The withdrawal syndrome for any given substance runs a typical course over a particular time frame.
 The severity of the symptoms and their duration depend on the type of substance and the amount that’s in the body at the time of cessation.
 The types of symptoms that occur during withdrawal are, interestingly, usually the opposite of the effects the substance has on the body during intoxication.